HewlettPackard/swarm-learning/README.md

 ## Getting in touch
   Feedback and questions are appreciated.
 You can use the issue tracker to report bugs on GitHub.
   or
-  Join the [HPE Developer Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [#hpe-swarm-learning](https://hpedev.slack.com/archives/C04A5DK9TUK) channel
+  Join the [HPE Developer Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [#hpe-swarm-learning](https://hpedev.slack.com/archives/C04A5DK9TUK) channel.

 ## Contributing
   Refer to [Contributing](CONTRIBUTING.md) for more information.